Forricide/still-feel-alive/Chapter 10.md

 "Why don't you go and rest?
 If you think you've got a bit of a better hold of what you can do, now, perhaps we can test some things out tomorrow."

-Two weeks later, the apocalypse occurs.
+Two weeks later, the apocalypse comes.